 Diversity and Distributions is open-access and will waive page charges for anybody who lacks funds, and automatically for some countries.
 This is after some resignations and complaints from authors when it went entirely open-access with high fees for authors.

-eLife says “A fee of $2,500* is collected for published research papers; however, authors with insufficient funding to pay the fee are eligible for a fee waiver.”
+eLife says “A fee of $2,500* is collected for published research papers.
+However, authors with insufficient funding to pay the fee are eligible for a fee waiver.”
 It is mainly a biomed journal but includes Ecology and Evolutionary biology sections.

 In addition, the Proceedings of the Royal Society of London B, ICES J. Marine Science, Science and sister journals, and Cell Press journals (Trends in Ecology and Evolution and Current Biology), are free to publish in and all papers become OA after a year.
 Marine Ecology Progress Series is free to publish in and all articles are open access after 5 years.
 Thus, it seems inadvisable to pay open-access fees to journals where the paper will become open-access at no cost.

 The Proceedings of the (US) National Academy of Sciences of the USA (PNAS) are open access after 6 months but they charge over US$1,600 to publish in.